 - The file `

-fer_environment.tar.gz' holds the Ferret support directories and associated files.
+fer_executables.tar.gz' holds the Ferret support directories and associated files as well as the binary file and shared-object external functions files.
 To install the file

 $GET_LOCATIONis the directory you put the gzipped tar file in when getting it via ftp.
 Be sure you're in the

 $FER_DIRdirectory when you run this command.
 When that's done, running `

 ls' in that directory should give the following listing:

 % ls -1F bin/ contrib/ examples/ ext_func/ go/ ppl/